A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Introduction

 Prevalence complicates the estimation of the interval-censored incidence model, in particular if the prevalence status is not observed (latent) for some or all individuals in the EHR.
 In the Cheung-Hyun PIM, the prevalence status is unobserved if no test is administered at baseline for at least a subset of the population and hence it is unknown for these individuals whether they have prevalent disease or not.
-Ignoring the issue of latent prevalence in standard interval-censored survival models, such as the Accelerated failure time model (AFT) or the Cox model, causes underestimation of the time to incidence, because latent prevalent cases can be discovered after baseline and are then treated as incident cases.
-The Cheung-Hyun PIM model solves this issue through jointly estimating the incidence and the prevalence model by an expectation maximization (EM) algorithm.
-The model has been implemented in the \texttt{R} package \texttt{PIMixture} \citep{PIMixture} and is currently suggested as a principal modeling approach for screening data on the US National Cancer Institute (NCI) website \citep{NCIwebsite}. \\
+Ignoring the issue of latent prevalence in standard interval-censored survival models, such as the Accelerated Failure Time (AFT) model or the Cox model, causes underestimation of the time to incidence, because latent prevalent cases can be discovered after baseline and are then treated as incident cases.
+The Cheung-Hyun PIM model solves this issue through putting point probability mass on incidence at baseline (time zero), denoting effectively immediate transition for prevalent cases.
+This modelling decision is similar to so-called cure models that allow a proportion of the population to never progress, which is achieved by putting incidence probability mass on infinity (for a review of cure models, see \citet{amico_cure_2018}).
+The Cheung-Hyun PIM jointly estimates the incidence and the prevalence model by an expectation maximization (EM) algorithm, implemented in the \texttt{R} package \texttt{PIMixture} \citep{PIMixture} that is currently suggested as a principal modelling approach for screening data on the US National Cancer Institute (NCI) website \citep{NCIwebsite}.
+The \texttt{PIMixture} methodology has been applied in numerous epidemiological studies, such as estimating time to CIN2/3 lesions with prevalence at baseline using cervical cancer screening EHR \citep{clarke_five-year_2019,saraiya_risk_2021}.
+The model has also been recently extended to take competing events into account \citep{hyun_sample-weighted_2020}. \\